talibd/workshop/README.md

 # Flask Upload Example

-This repository contains a simple Flask application with an `/upload` endpoint that accepts a video file and saves it locally in the `uploads/` directory.
+This repository contains a simple Flask application with an `/upload` endpoint.
+The endpoint saves the uploaded video in the `uploads/` directory and transcribes it using the OpenAI Whisper API.

 ## Setup